 A Current Event Case Study

 This ill-fated truth is likely the reason behind a recent incident in Colorado.
 This incident claimed the lives of two people.
 What happened?
 Earlier this spring, a flowline from an active wellhead was struck during construction activities within a subdivision north of Denver, Colorado.
 The severed flowline, shown in the picture at right, was a 1-inch-diameter line that had previously transported product to a tank farm north of the subdivision.
 This tank farm is no longer in service, and the flowline was to have been abandoned by its previous owner/operator.
 The Colorado Oil and Gas Conservation Commission (COGCC) is still evaluating whether proper abandonment procedures were followed.

 Once cut, the flowline allowed a mixture of methane, ethane, and propane to saturate the soil surrounding the home — thus providing the fuel for the fatal explosion.

 What Happened Next?

-In response to this terrible incident, the Times-Call reports that Colorado Governor John Hickenlooper issued a directive requiring oil and gas operators statewide inspect and pressure test all existing pipelines within 1,000 ft. of occupied buildings.
+In response to this terrible incident, the Times-Call reports (photo credit: Dennis Herrera / Special to The Denver Post) that Colorado Governor John Hickenlooper issued a directive requiring oil and gas operators statewide inspect and pressure test all existing pipelines within 1,000 ft. of occupied buildings.
 They must also properly mark and cap any lines not in use, along with ensuring all abandoned lines are cut below the surface and sealed.
 While this is a great first step toward safety — and well within the industry’s best practices — the Colorado State Government then took things a step further.

 The New Colorado Bill Intended to Help with Improving Pipeline Safety